The Sony UHC-8300 8K camera, first shown at IBC207, is it one of several cameras that can support the NHK Super Hi-Vison

 The developers of 525 and 625-line television thought that the resolution they had chosen was a good compromise between cost and technology, but that was back in the era of vacuum tubes.
 The nearest thing to compression back then was interlace.

 Who knows when 8K will be considered just the norm?
 My guess is that the advances in high resolution imaging are going to come from the 360-degree VR sector.
 Considering that one original premise of Super Hi-Vision was to extend the display to cover peripheral vision, the target was for 7680 horizontal pixels to give a viewing angle of 100 degrees.
 That was sufficient that the pixel structure could not be seen at the recommended viewing distance (0.75 x display height).
 On that reckoning, 360-degree viewing would need around 28K horizontal resolution!
 Cracking that in a way that is affordable is where the technology advances are going to originate.
-8K video has been done, it’s just a matter of refining the technology beyond the prototype stage of much of the equipment used at the 2018 Winter Olympics.
+8K video has been done, so in reality it’s just a matter of refining the technology.

 Related Editorial Content